Brett Herron (politician): Political career

 Herron was a senior member of the Independent Democrats.
 In July 2008, he was elected policy convenor of the party's Cape Town metro district executive committee.
 He was placed on the party's candidate lists for the 2009 general election and was elected to the Western Cape Provincial Parliament.
 However, the party gave his seat to Sarah Paulse, the sister of party leader Patricia de Lille.
 Herron was then sworn in as a Cape Town city councillor for the ID.
 The ID announced its merger with the Democratic Alliance in October 2010 and Herron was given dual party membership.

 After the 2011 municipal election, he was sworn in as a councillor for the DA.
 De Lille was elected mayor of Cape Town, and she appointed Herron as the mayoral committee member for transport and urban settlements.

 In August 2018, De Lille announced that she would resign as mayor at the end of October.
 Herron declared his candidacy for the post, but the DA selected Dan Plato.
 On 1 November 2018, he resigned from council and from the DA.
 He was the ninth councillor to resign from the DA following De Lille's last address as mayor on 25 October.

 De Lille announced the formation of her new political party, Good, on 2 December.
 Herron was appointed as the party's inaugural secretary-general on 20 January 2019.

 Prior to the general election on 8 May 2019, he was second on the new party's provincial candidate list, second on the regional candidate list and fourth on the national candidate list.
 The party won one seat in the provincial parliament and Herron filled that seat on 22 May 2019.

 On 22 August 2021, Herron was announced as Good's mayoral candidate for the City of Cape Town for the municipal elections on 1 November 2021.
 The DA retained their majority on the city council and Herron remained a member of the Provincial Parliament.

 Parliamentary career

 On 7 February 2022, the GOOD party released a statement in which they announced that Herron would be taking up GOOD MP Shaun August's seat in the National Assembly, while August would replace Herron in the Provincial Parliament in preparation for the party's 2024 election campaign.
 Herron was sworn in as a Member of the National Assembly on 8 February 2022.

+Herron was selected to take up Good's single seat in the Provincial Parliament following the 2024 general election.